neeleshsoni/personal-blog/content/posts/products-as-tools-of-transformation.md

 title: "Products as Tools of Transformation"
 date: 2021-03-15T13:29:16+05:30
 draft: false
-type: "fblog"
+type: "blog"
 ---

 Humans, like all the other living systems are a result of small transformations over millions of years.
 But, at some point of time we crossed a threshold of intelligence and learned to build products (tools).
 This accelerated our rate of transformation exponentially.
 We have used this ability to ***will into existence*** rather than just ***wish for the changes*** we wanted to bring to our surroundings and now our bodies.

 From farming and agriculture to silicon and nano-materials of today, technologies have improved *longevity and quality of human life*.
 Products are the interface between the abstract technologies and humans.

 I find this definition very grounding when ideating products.
-It's user-centric, inspiring, and provides a comprehensive framework of solutioning.
+It's **user-centric, inspiring,** and provides a **comprehensive framework for solutioning**.

 ### User-centric